|

 senators to be elected in each State at a periodic

 election was first set at an even number, from 1984.
-The
+The Federal

-Federal Parliament should have recognized the
+Parliament should have recognized the significance

-significance of that Tasmanian finding, although it
+of that Tasmanian finding, although it did take

-resolve the problem.
+problem.
 See a paragraph reporting the confession

 by Dr Richard Klugman,